 My Bio:

 I hold a BA in English from the University of Maryland Global Campus.
-I am a member of the Private Eye Writers of America, the International Thriller Writers, and the Maryland Writers Association.
+I am a member of the Private Eye Writers of America and the International Thriller Writers.

 I have been a non-stop reader since I learned to read.
 I enjoy cooking, love movies, good television, theater (Broadway!), a good bottle of wine, and a great pizza.
 And like my friend, Johnny Delarosa, I don’t mind a sip of bourbon every now and then.
 I’m originally from Tyrone, Pennsylvania, and now live in Columbia, Maryland with my wife and family.